-The present annex enables implementation of the GlobalPlatform Open Mobile API specifications [i.22] to facilitate the interfacing of device applications with secure elements.
+The present annex enables usage of the GlobalPlatform Open Mobile API specifications [i.22] as an intermediate layer to facilitate the interfacing of device applications with secure elements.

 L.2 Lifecycle phases

-The ASE or ASE applet lifecycle comprises the following states:
+The ASE or ASE applet lifecycle comprises the following phases:

-Personalization (provisioning), which is the initial state upon ASE creation or ASE applet installation
+Personalization, where the ASE maintains the state initialized upon ASE creation or ASE applet installation to enable its initial provisioning.
+This phase is supposed to take place in a trusted facility under control of the stakeholder responsible for the ASE (e.g. ASE issuer facility, device assembly line or Point of sale).
+It ends when the ASE receives a special command which triggers transition into its operational state.

-Operational state, into which a transition is triggered upon completion of the provisioning / personalization phase.
+Operational phase, where the ASE maintains a state suitable for secure operation in the field, into which a transition is triggered upon completion of the personalization phase.

-Blocked state, which may be entered as a protection mechanisms upon integrity problem or locking of the authentication mechanism.
+During any of the above phases, the ASE may move into a blocked state designed as a protection mechanism, upon integrity problem or locking of the authentication mechanism.

+In each state, three secure channel modes may be requested by the ASE to secure data exchange with a host:: None, MAC only, or MAC and encryption.

-In case the ASE functions are provided under the form ofd a GlobalPlatform applet, the security of the applet during the installation phase is ensured by the Card Manager, which computes the session keys and opens a secure channel with the personalization device to protect loading and installation.
-Three secure channel modes are possible: None, MAC only, or MAC and encryption.
+In case the ASE functions are provided under the form of a GlobalPlatform applet, the security of the applet during the installation phase is ensured by the Card Manager, which computes the session keys and opens a secure channel with the personalization device to protect loading and installation.
 Once loaded, the applet becomes selectable, which enables its provisioning.

-Operation of the ASE (or ASE application) during its provisioning can be subject to specific constraints and can include special commands that are not available in the operating phase and not specified in the present document.
+Operation of the ASE (or ASE applet) during its personalization phase can be subject to specific constraints and can include special commands that are not available in the operational statee and not specified in the present document.
+The GlobalPlatform Card Specification [63] specifies personalization commands and procedures that may be implemented in deployments requiring interoperability in the personalization state.

-At the end of initial provisioning/personalization, the ASE (or ASE applet) enters an operational state, in which it shall behave as specified in the present annex to enable interworking with the host device.
+At the end of initial provisioning/personalization, the ASE (or ASE applet) enters an operational state, in which it shall behave as specified in the present annex to enable interworking with the hosting device.
 The present document specifies the data structures, commands and procedures that shall be supported by the ASE.

 During operation, the secure element may move to a “blocked” state once it encounters any integrity problem or e.g.. if a maximum allowed number of authentication attempts has been reached.
 Only the GET DATA command may be allowed in this state.

-L.3 Device / SE Application Authentication and Secure Channel Establishment
+L.3 Device Application / ASE Authentication and Secure Channel Establishment

-To prevent execution of commands and access to information by unauthorized entities, communication between the hosting device and ASE shall rely on the establishment of a secure channel, based on mutual authentication of the communicating entities, both in the personalization and the operational phase.
+To prevent execution of commands and access to information by unauthorized entities, communication between the hosting device application and ASE shall rely on the establishment of a secure channel, based on mutual authentication of the communicating entities, both in the personalization and the operational state.
 This enables encryption of the information exchanged over the Mcs and Mca reference points.
 This bilateral mechanism ensures that:

 On one side, any entity (such as a clerk) which wants to access the protected data on the ASE, shall authenticate themselves to the ASE.
-Behind the entity are the system and the host device (called IFD).
+Behind the entity are the system and the hosting device (called IFD).
 The ASE checks that the entity who is requiring access to the data is allowed to do so.

 On the other side, the ASE authenticates itself to the clerks systems via the IFD, to ensure that it is genuine.